ClimateCompatibleGrowth/CLEWs-Kenya/README.md

 * Merge the two models
 * Save the merged model as *.csv format.
 To print the files, the configuration file *.YAML file must be configured.
 The configuration file also uses 'otoole convert' commands to print results.

+# To run the workflow

+1. Both data input files as *.txt.
+2. Convert both input data files from *.txt to *.csv, for example:
+'''
+otoole convert datafile csv ./Ke_CLEWs-kth/data.txt ./csv config.yaml
+'''
+2. Run the code
+'''python
+snakemake -s snakefile_merge --core 1
+'''
+## Funding
+This material has been produced with support from the Climate Compatible Growth Programme (CCG) programme.
+CCG is funded by UK aid from the UK government.
+However, the views expressed herein do not necessarily reflect the UK government's official policies.